 23 "I wonder why Sense Spheres started showing up all over the place before the Great Heat Wave occurred."
 Neck Thing, Baroque .
 Sting, 1998.

 24 "How did these mere artificial Sense Spheres manage to distort the entire world?
 Shouldn't the Creator and Preserver have a vastly higher capacity for correcting distortions?"
 Research Angel, Baroque .
 Sting, 1998.
 This is also evident, as it necessitated the need for the extraction of pain (elaborated upon in the Guardian Angel's memory cutscene).

-27 “Anyone who sees an Angel has to go through some kind of test.
-If you pass, you can become an Angel too.”
+27 “Anyone who sees an angel, they have to go through a series of trials.
+Then they say that if you pass the trials, you become an angel too.”
 Shimizu, Mariko.
 “Baroquism Syndrome, volume 3.”
 Baroque World Guidance , Softbank, 1998.

 30 "As the Creator and Preserver began to distort, the Archangel insisted that it must be sealed away.
 In reality, it was he that had been spreading the distortion through the artificial Sense Spheres."
 Research Angel, Baroque .
 Sting, 1998.

 31 "Pain is a signal that indicates the presence of distortion.
 When we become ill, our bodies produce substances such as malignant noradrenaline… [Malignant noradrenaline is] a chemical in the brain responsible for causing pain, chills, dejection, and all manner of negative sensations.
 But this is a signal to repair a body that has begun to distort.
 This is why sick people are not cheerful and positive.
 We will begin to create a sick God that is cheerful and positive."
 The Archangel, Baroque .
 Sting, 1998.